-Officers from the Council's Regeneration and Development team are of the strong opinion from the knowledge of how the grant works, that if the number of homes are reduced substantively in the Weir Mill scheme from the proposed 253, then the HIF grant is at high risk of being withdrawn altogether.
+Officers from the Council's Regeneration and Development team are of the strong opinion, from their knowledge of how the grant works, that if the number of homes are reduced substantially from the proposed 253, then the HIF grant is at high risk of being withdrawn altogether.
 The HIF grant works on a viability gap basis, along with a positive Benefit Cost Ratio (BCR) requirement, and a view on the scheme's strategic importance and overall quantum of units.
 It does not work on a grant per unit basis.
 Given that the number of units is already been reduced (from 297 to 253), and that the HIF grant amount is being protected based on the strategic importance of the scheme, any further changes to unit numbers, and hence also risk to the delivery timetable, is unlikely to be supported by Homes England.